 - Bake the peppers, uncovered, in the middle of the oven until the tops are browned, about 30 min.

 - Serve immediately.
 The presentation may be brightened up by sprinkling some chopped parsley on top of the peppers.

 The peppers may be stuffed 1 to 2 days ahead, then covered and chilled in the refrigerator.
-When ready to bake, sprinkle them with the cheese, pour water in the dish, then bake.
+When ready to bake, pour a little water in the dish, then bake.